Imsurajkr/100daysOfGoLang/README.md

 <img align='right' src="https://media.giphy.com/media/PhTSmzCqkliqIJ9ZtZ/giphy.gif" width="230">

+# Installing Go Lang
+* Refer to the official documentation to Install and setup Go Lang.
+* InCase if you face issues community is always available to help.

 # We will start with 3 Books.

 ## Go Programming Cookbook: Over 85 recipes to build modular, readable, and testable Golang applications across various domains - Second Edition